zachpino/mixed-reality-storytelling/week02/marker.md

 First, we need a marker to pin 3d objects to in our AR scene.
 [This awesome website](https://jeromeetienne.github.io/AR.js/three.js/examples/marker-training/examples/generator.html) generates the necessary images and pattern files.
 Ensure you upload a black and white, asymmetric image *with no transparency* for best results.

 After you upload the image and size it with the interactive tool to your liking, download the resulting image for printing, and marker file for coding.
-Place the marker file next to your `index.html` file.
+Place the marker file next to an A-Frame linked `index.html` file.

 -----